Ascolta anche: Beans, Bacon & Gravy, "My Own House"

 She never says coo-coo

-Till the fourth day of/in [?]
-July.
+Till the fourth day July.

 I’ve played cards in England